Conditions and support

 Stroke

-TBI ranges in severity of damage and symptoms, however our understanding of how the brain responds even to mild injury is still in its infancy and research is ongoing to understand how blunt trauma can increase the risk of a wide variety of neurological conditions.
+Traumatic brain injury (TBI) occurs when an external force causes damage to the brain.
+TBI ranges in severity of damage and symptoms; however, our understanding of how the brain responds even to mild injury is still in its infancy, and research is ongoing to learn more about how blunt trauma can increase the risk of a wide variety of neurological conditions.

 Testi Block